 More than ten years of working, planning and fund-raising resulted in a plan for construction of a new 15,000 square-foot library to be located adjacent to Louisa County Middle and High schools.
-Plans for the new branch included significantly larger collections, many computers with Internet access, a historical and genealogical collection room, a large meeting room, and space for tutoring and a law collection.
+Plans for the new branch included significantly larger collections, computers with Internet access, a historical and genealogical collection room, a large meeting room, space for tutoring and a law collection.

-The library has many features of a modern 21st century library with ten public computers, printers, wireless internet, self checkout, and audiobooks and eBooks to download.
+The library has many features of a modern 21st century library with public computers, printers, wireless internet, self checkout, and audiobooks and eBooks to download.
 The building survived the August 2011 earthquake with little damage, and the staff was able to provide assistance to the Louisa County Schools that sustained extreme damage.
 Today six school computers remain in the library to give students access to homework assignments.